 We bake our tapes in a Super-Q dehydrator, which can hold up to six 1/4-inch tapes.
 This helps to bring costs down for larger batches.
 The machine has an accurate temperature setting and a digital timer which allows us to bake tapes for precise durations, with no risk of over-baking.

 The settings we've used (100% successfully) are as follows:

 5 to 7-inch diameter 1/4-inch tapes: 2 hours at 55°C

 10.5-inch diameter 1/4-inch tapes: 3 hours at 55°C

 2-inch multi-tracks: 8 hours at 55°C or 7 hours at 59°C

 Our customised Revox PR99 tape machine is a beauty.
 It was originally used at BBC Scotland in the early 1980s, and has been kept in safe storage since the mid-1990s.
 It was serviced, refurbished, cleaned and de-magnetised in February 2021 by Panda Sound in Lichfield and runs like a dream.
 We can accommodate any size tape up to 10.5-inch diameter, and while the machine has two speed settings (7.5 and 15ips), we can play faster or slower tapes and digitally slow down/speed up the audio.
-We also have two older 'domestic' machines with speeds from 17/8 to 7.5ips.
+In this way, 30ips tapes can be rendered digitally in perfect quality.
+We also have two older 'domestic' machines with speeds from 1 7/8 to 7.5ips.
 Although neither is stereo, results have been good for the slower, 'lo-fi' tapes.